phonexicum/phonexicum.github.io/infosec/android-security.md

     - intent data must be validated

-- After getting a broadcast intent you must to make sure, from whom you got it.
+- After getting a broadcast intent you must get sure, whom it came from.

-    Before sending  broadcast intent you must be sure, that target component was not replace by malicious content. <br>
+    Before sending  broadcast intent you must got sure the target component has not been replaced by malicious content. <br>

-    The commands which require user intercation are placed in a queue (e.g. question from sim card).
-So after getting answer from user through broadcast intent you must be confident whose question user answered your or the malicious hackers answer just before your which send the same broadcast intent, e.g. [sim spoofing](http://blog.0xb.in/2015/08/spoofing-and-intercepting-sim-commands.html)
+    Commands requiring user interaction are placed in a queue (e.g. requests from sim card).
+Therefore after getting answer from a user via broadcast intent you can not be confident if the user has replied to exactly your's request.
+There is a possibility attacker pushed his own malicious request in a queue just before you did. e.g. [sim spoofing](http://blog.0xb.in/2015/08/spoofing-and-intercepting-sim-commands.html)

 - **Task activity hijacking** ([paper](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-ren-chuangang.pdf))